What to Expect

 With fewer lifts, trails and a smaller selection of green circle terrain – what sets our northern mountain apart?
 V.E.R.T.I.C.A.L. - also known as Vert and the award winning Riemergasse Terrain Park.
 Mt.
 Ellen is one of Vermont’s Four Thousand Footers standing at 4,083’ - a good 100+ taller than Lincoln Peak.
 Better yet, it’s got 2600’ of lift served vertical, making it one of the best in the entire East.
 It’s also got early lifts.
 The Green Mountain Express Quad opens daily at 8 AM, whereas Lincoln Peak lifts don’t open until 9 AM midweek.
 So, for those of you that crave freshies and first chair, Mt.
 Ellen is your girl, another reason she’s so popular with our locals.

-Sugarbush Inn – Located on the Sugarbush Access Road and Mad Bus shuttle route, the Sugarbush Inn is a traditional Vermont country inn.
+SUGAR LODGE– Located on the Sugarbush Access Road and Mad Bus shuttle route, the Sugarlodge is a traditional Vermont country inn.

 Tickets, you’ll need some of those.
 We probably should start calling them “cards” as that is what they really are.
 Ask a ticket agent for a wicket and you’ll receive a quizzical look.
 You need to have your SugarXpress Card to get on any lift, including base area carpets.
 For best ticket prices, book well in advance.
-However, before you hit that final Buy button – we recommend you look at all of our lessons & rentals packages to find the best deals.
-When in doubt, please give us a call – we’d love to chat with you.
+When in doubt, please give us a call at 802-583-6300 – we’d love to chat with you.
 When you get here, to pick up your ticket or SugarXpress Card head to the first floor of The Farmhouse or visit one of our many Pick-up Boxes (PUBs) located in the base area.
 Don’t forget on future visits, you can reload those SugarXpress cards online and skip the ticket lines altogether.

-One of the many benefits of the Sugarbush online store is the convenience of buying your tickets and passes ahead of time.
+One of the many benefits of the Sugarbush online store is the convenience of buying your tickets and passes ahead of time, and our dynamic pricing model allows you to save big by buying ahead of time!

 Cuts down on wait time – Already having a purchase number and purchase upon arrival makes your visit at the ticket window both easy and quick.
 Once our Guest Services representative receives your confirmation number, you’ll be handed a reusable RFID card that can be used again and again for future Sugarbush purchases.